-Back in April, the European Commission had asked the EU VAT Committee, composed by representatives from EU member states and the Commission itself, to discuss the VAT treatment of crowdfunding activities.
-This month the Committee has released the outcome of its work, which includes the following main conclusions.
+In 2015 the European Commission had asked the EU VAT Committee, composed by representatives from EU member states and the Commission itself, to discuss the VAT treatment of crowdfunding activities.
+This month the Committee has released the outcome of its work on VAT treatment of crowdfunding in the EU, which includes the following main conclusions.

 - Donation Crowdfunding: freely given donations for which no benefit is given in return falls outside the scope of VAT.